rahsunk/taskmate-frontend/apiSpecifications/MessagingAPISpec.md

 **Requirements:**

-- A conversation with the given `conversationId` exists.
+- A the given `conversationId` exists.

 **Effects:**